AndrewMorgan2/SageSlate/README.md

 Place elements as seen below, the screen will then sit ontop of the
 ![SageSlate Electronics](./images/electronics.JPG)

+Ignore the voltage split attempt (the resistor board) it doesn't work!

 Upload the code found in esp32 code folder, remeber to change the name of the Eink display to what ever number you'd like (eg EinkScreen0, EinkScreen1, EinkScreen2 etc)